ndmitchell/hlint/README.md

 ### How can I use `--with` or `--hint` with the default hints?

 HLint does not use the default set of hints if custom hints are specified on the command line using `--with` or `--hint`.
-To include the default hints either pass `--hint=HLint` on the command line, or add import `"hint" HLint.HLint` in one of the hint files you specify with `--hint`.
+To include the default hints pass `--hint=HLint` on the command line.

 ### Why do I sometimes get a "Note" with my hint?